-Have you ever looked at your water bill and thought "There is no way I could have used that much water."
-This is a great reason to locate and read your water meter, which records how much water is used on your property.
+Have you ever looked at your water bill and thought, "There is no way I could have used that much water!"
+If you experienced high water usage or are worried you have a leak, learn how to locate and read your water meter.

 Locate your meter

 Your water meter is generally located near the sidewalk in front of your home in a direct line with the main outside faucet.
-It is housed in a concrete or polyvinyl box, usually marked "water."
-Carefully remove the lid by using a tool such as a large screwdriver.
-Please, do not use your fingers.
+It is housed in a concrete or polyvinyl box usually marked "water."
+Carefully remove the lid by using a tool such as a long screwdriver.
+DO NOT USE YOUR FINGERS.
 Visually examine the area around the meter to make sure there are no harmful insects or other animals before reaching inside the box.
-While you are approaching the meter box it is a good idea to keep an eye on it.
-It is dark and cool inside there and sometimes bees like to build nests in the box.
-If you see bees coming and going from the box do not open the lid.
-Please call the Utilities Department at 480-503-6800 and the Town will have someone remove the hive for you.
+Use a wet paper towel to wipe off the meter’s face if necessary.

 Don't cover the meter box

 In searching for your meter box, you may discover that you are unable to locate it because it is covered by grass, rocks, vegetation, construction materials, etc. It is important to make sure that the meter box lid is uncovered and visible at all times.
 This will ensure accurate reads.
 Also, do not plant vegetation next to the meter.
 This will help to keep debris and roots from entering the meter box and possibly damaging the meter or the water line.